 As suggested above, having a lawyer to help you buy property in Panama is a must.
 Even if you buy directly from the seller and don’t use an agent, consider a lawyer to be a necessity.
 All buyers want to mitigate their risks, and this is one way to do so.

 While getting a lawyer is easy enough, getting a good lawyer is another question.
-Not all lawyers are created equal and you want to make sure to find a reliable and experienced lawyer who has your best interests (not his or her own paycheck) in mind.
+Not all lawyers are equal.
+You want to make sure to find a reliable and experienced lawyer who has your best interests in mind.
+Not his or her own paycheck.

 When you search for a solid lawyer, there are a few ways to get a feel for the competition.
 Communication is essential.
 Reach out to prospective lawyers via email and see how quickly they respond.
-If your email includes multiple questions, pay attention to whether or not the lawyer’s response addresses all of them.
-Quick and effective email communication is a huge plus, while the opposite is to be avoided at all costs.
+If your email includes many questions, pay attention to whether the lawyer addresses all of them.
+Quick and effective email communication is a huge plus and you should avoid the opposite at all costs.

 5. Get a Real Estate Agent

 Buying property in Panama can be a complicated (and sometimes convoluted) practice.
 Your best bet to ensure things go smoothly is to find a good real estate agent.
-An experienced agent will be able to keep the ball moving through the process, dotting all the i’s and crossing all the t’s along the way.
+An experienced agent will be able to keep the ball moving through the process.
+They will dot all the I’s and crossing all the T’s along the way.

 A strong agent will know which questions to ask and to whom.
-He or she will be your point of communication between the lawyer, the developer, the seller, and all of the other parties that are involved in a property transaction.
-An honest agent has it in his or her best interest to keep things moving because, at the end of the day, the agent only gets paid once the deal closes.
+He or she will be your point of communication between the lawyer, the developer, the seller, and all of the other parties involved in a property transaction.
+An honest agent has it in their best interest to keep things moving.
+At the end of the day, the agent only gets paid once the deal closes.

-Don’t just settle for an agent who’s competent.
-You want a realtor who is going to add value.
-Ideally you want them to help the deal close quickly, help you understand what the market is like and help you understand what constitutes an appropriate but savvy offer.
+Don’t settle for an agent who’s competent.
+You want a realtor who is going to add value and help you to close the deal quickly.
+You want them to help you understand what the market is like and what is an appropriate but savvy offer.

 Oftentimes in Panama, the buyer’s agent also represents the seller.
 While this isn’t always a terrible situation, it is one that you definitely want to know about.
-You need to ask for transparency up front and find out if your agent is going to get paid by the seller on the transaction.
+You need to ask for transparency upfront.
+Find out if your agent will be paid by the seller on the transaction.
 Regardless of the details of payment and representation, you want to make sure your agent is favoring you and no one else.

 So there you have it.
 These five simple tips for investing in real estate in Panama can keep you out of a world of trouble and even help you enjoy the investment process.

-Asking questions, assembling a trustworthy team, and keeping your wits about you will all go a long way to make the process of purchasing property a smooth one.
+Asking questions, assembling a trustworthy team, and keeping your wits about you will all make the process of purchasing property a smooth one.